reactjs/react.dev/content/docs/components-and-props.md

 }
 ```

-The above two components are equivalent from React's point of view.
+The above two components are equivalent from React's point of view (aside from a small performance difference). *

 Classes have some additional features that we will discuss in the [next sections](/docs/state-and-lifecycle.html).
 Until then, we will use functional components for their conciseness.

+&ast; *By default, functional components are a little faster than class components; see [Optimizing Performance](/docs/optimizing-performance.html).*

 ## Rendering a Component